opentok/opentok-network-test/README.md

 At the same time, you might want to switch between publishing video and audio-only, based on your specific use case.

-The OpenTok Network Test is implemented as sample code to make it easier for developers to customize their application logic.
+The Vonage Video API Network Test is implemented as sample code to make it easier for developers to customize their application logic.

 Below are examples of the thresholds for popular video resolution-frame rate combinations.